-This study has also explored antibiotic susceptibility patterns of Escherichia coli isolated from surface body wash samples of cockroaches and it was surprising that all the isolate was 100% susceptible to Imipenem as presented in Table 4.
-This is in agreement with 100% susceptibility of Escherichia coli isolates from cockroaches to imipenem reported by Ghasemi-dehkordi et al. (2015).
+This study has also explored antibiotic susceptibility patterns of E. coli isolated from surface body wash samples of cockroaches and it was surprising that all the isolate was 100% susceptible to Imipenem as presented in Table 4.
+This is in agreement with 100% susceptibility of E. coli isolates from cockroaches to imipenem reported by Ghasemi-dehkordi et al. (2015).
 Like other Gram-negative bacteria, P. aeruginosa possesses an inducible amp C gene, encoding the hydrolytic enzyme β-lactamase.
 This enzyme is able to break the amide bond of β-lactam ring, leading to inactivation of β-lactam antibiotics (Wright, 2005) resulting in 100% resistance of P. aeruginosa to penicillin G and ampicillin as shown in Table 5.
 Additionally, β lactamases can be divided into four classes, A, B, C and D, based on their amino acid sequences.
 The enzyme classes A, C, and D hydrolysed β-lactams through an active site serine.
 The class C β-lactamase produced by P. aeruginosa has been shown to inhibit antipseudomonal cephalosporins, a class of β-lactams (Berrazeg et al., 2015).
 P. aeruginosa resistant to antipseudomonal cephalosporins (cefotaxime and ceftriaxone) in this study support the findings of Berrazeg et al. (2015).

 Ciprofloxacin is one of the most active fluoroquinolones against Gram-negative bacteria, 100% susceptibility of Klebsiella pneumoniae isolate (in Table 6) to ciprofloxacin is consistent with the findings of Feleke et al. (2016).
-The Presence of enteric bacteria such as Salmonella species and Shigella species from body wash of cockcroach indicated that cockroaches are known to harbor pathogens, which can cause potentially devastating diseases, such as gastroenteritis, typhoid, and diarrheal syndromes (Graczyk et al., 2005).
+The Presence of enteric bacteria such as Salmonella species and Shigella species from body wash of cockroach indicated that cockroaches are known to harbor pathogens, which can cause potentially devastating diseases, such as gastroenteritis, typhoid, and diarrheal syndromes (Graczyk et al., 2005).
 Salmonella species and Shigella species resistance to gentamycin (75% and 62.5%), tetracycline (100% and 100%), chloramphenicol (100% and 50%) as presented in Table 7 and 8 is in support of report documented by Feleke et al. (2016).
 The observed resistance pattern may result in less therapeutic option for treatment of infection associated with Salmonella and Shigella species.

 S. aureus is commonly found in nose and respiratory system and on the skin (Wang and Ruan, 2017).
 It is responsible for the occurrence of nosocomial and community-acquired infections, food-borne diseases and food poisoning (Wang and Ruan, 2017).
 S. aureus strains are usually resistant against different classes of antibiotics (Safarpoor et al., 2017; Hasanpour et al., 2017).
 Nowadays, methicillin-resistant S. aureus (MRSA) has become a serious problem in hospitals antibiotics (Safarpoor et al., 2017; Hasanpour et al., 2017).
 Cockroach harboring S. aureus is of significant public health concern and may result in dissemination of antibiotic resistance gene.
-Abdolmaleki et al. 2019 has reported the presence of blaZ, dfrA, tetK and tetM antibiotic resistance genes in S. aureus isolated from cockroach which encode resistance against penicillins, folate inhibitors (trimethoprim-sulfamethoxazole) and tetracycline, respectively.
+Abdolmaleki et al. 2019 has reported the presence of blaZ, dfrA, tetK and tetM antibiotic resistance genes in S. aureus isolated from cockroach which encode resistance against penicillin, folate inhibitors (trimethoprim-sulfamethoxazole) and tetracycline, respectively.
 S. aureus isolated from cockroach resistance to Penicillin G (77.4), trimethoprim-sulfamethoxazole (83.7), tetracycline (67.7) in Table 9 may be conferred by the aforementioned antibiotic resistance gene.
 Fowoyo and Ogunbanwo, (2017) reported that S. aureus strains exhibited the highest prevalence of resistance against ampicillin (86.70%), trimethoprim–sulfamethoxazole (74.90%), amoxicillin-clavulanic acid (52.50%) Fowoyo and Ogunbanwo, 2017) and this report is almost similar with result documented in this study.